Travel Insurance for Malta

 What Kind of Travel Insurance Should I Get for Malta?

-When traveling to Malta, there are two main types of insurance to consider: travel medical insurance and trip insurance.
+When traveling to Malta, there are two main types of insurance to consider: travel medical insurance and comprehensive travel insurance.
 Travel medical insurance is designed to cover medical expenses for emergency health situations you may face on your trip.
-Trip insurance is designed to give you trip-related protection such as trip cancellation and interruption.
+Travel insurance is designed to give you trip-related protection such as trip cancellation and interruption.

 Travel Medical Insurance for Malta